shinojlp/picoctf-writeups/README.md

 # PicoCTF Writeups

-A collection of my picoCTF challenge writeups as I learn offensive security and web application penetration testing.
+A collection of my picoCTF challenge writeups documenting my learning journey in offensive security and web application penetration testing.

 ## About